June 2, 2020 - Virtual – United Nations (UNITAR)

 University of California, Berkeley

-University of California, Berkeley students are providing an impact assessment of a new school pantry program that aims to transform the lives of single mothers and serve as a template for relieving hunger in the United States through White Pony Express (WPE), designated by the State of California as one of its Non-profits of the Year 2018.
-Women Forward International will include their presentation at the United Nations in New York.
+University of California, Berkeley students are providing an impact assessment of a new school pantry program that aims to transform the lives of single mothers and families and serve as a template for relieving hunger in the United States through White Pony Express (WPE), designated by the State of California as one of its Non-profits of the Year 2018.

 There is groundbreaking new CA legislation in process, advancing this theme of unity, creating legal requirements for the WPE mission “all of us taking care of all of us” to come to life.
 SB 1383 – reducing the amount of food going into landfills – emphasizes the diversion of edible food to those who need it.
 California is the first state to pass such a law.
 County agencies and major medical institutions in Contra Costa County (San Francisco Bay Area) have approached WPE to help implement these progressive regulations, and are looking to them to help forge the template.

 As WPE expands, a key strategic goal for 2019-2020 is to develop better metrics to measure its impact, both quantitatively and qualitatively.
 WPE invites Goldman School students to carry out an impact study for their new School Pantry program, which particularly supports local mothers and their families.
 WPE needs a study of impact to scale and share its groundbreaking model, and to pivot strategy if appropriate.

 The University of California, Berkeley’s team’s research will help refine WPE’s programs to serve thousands of more people in need with efficiency and heart, enabling a sustainable, replicable model to create systemic change.
 Deliverables of this study will include a written report for WPE on the results of the impact study that will be published by the United Nations (UNITAR) and an oral presentation in the spring to WPE featuring project results and recommendations.